unrealnerd/notes/common.md

 ### Privacy Pass Architecture

 - Consists 2 protocols `issuance` and `redemption`
-- Redemption protocol - server/origin challenge/prompts the token from the client.
+- Redemption protocol - server/origin challenge/prompts for the token from the client.
 Client may respond with the previously obtained token based on the token attributes (validity, same origin , etc.)

 ```
       Origin          Client        Attester          Issuer